What`s new in soft tissue sarcoma research and treatment?

 Active research in chemotherapy for soft tissue sarcomas includes studies of new drugs and new ways to give drugs now available.

-A new drug called trabectedin (Yondelis®) has been shown to help some patients with soft tissue sarcomas.
-It is approved for use in Europe, but it is still being tested in the United States.
-In this country, it is currently only available as part of a clinical trial.
+For example, a new drug called trabectedin (Yondelis®) has been shown to help some patients with certain types of soft tissue sarcomas, and has recently been approved for use in the United States.

 Even more active than research into chemotherapy is research into targeted drugs.
 These drugs specifically block molecules in the cancer cells that cause the cancers to grow.